Texas Lottery: Revenue allocation

 Prior to the 2018 fiscal year, the Texas Lottery Commission paid retailers a bonus for selling top-prize tickets for in-house draw games and for scratch tickets winning $1 million or higher.
 This program has been discontinued as of September 1, 2018.

+As of 2023, the Texas Lottery had provided more than $35 billion to public education and $220 million to veterans' support programs.
+In FY 2022 alone, $1.9 billion was transferred to the Foundation School Fund.

 General rules

 As with most US lotteries, players must be at least 18 years of age.

 Winning tickets must be claimed within 180 days or the prize is forfeited.
 For scratch tickets, the time limit begins when a game is closed by the Commission; for drawings the time limit begins the date of the drawing.

 Within Texas, players must choose the cash value option (CVO) or annual pay (AP) when purchasing Powerball, Mega Millions, and/or Lotto Texas tickets when playing, instead of after winning (see below).

 Current games

 Scratch tickets

 The Texas Lottery began operations on May 29, 1992 with sales of Lone Star Millions.
 By the game's end on February 1, 2004, it set a world record for first-day sales (23.2 million tickets) and first-week sales (102.4 million tickets), There were 6 prizes of $1 million (annuity-only) and 479 of $10,000 each.

 Scratch tickets, most changing frequently, cost $1 to $100 each.
-The Texas Lottery is the only U.S. lottery to offer $100 scratch-off tickets.
+The Texas Lottery is the first and only U.S. lottery to offer $100 scratch-off tickets as of May 2022.

-Prizes have included not only cash (from $1 to the millions), and free tickets (which can be used to purchase any Texas drawing game), but also trucks, tickets to sports events, and tours of Cowboys Stadium.
+Prizes have included not only cash (from $1 to $20,000,000), and free tickets (which can be used to purchase any Texas drawing game), but also trucks, tickets to sports events, and tours of Cowboys Stadium.